gamemanual0/gm0/source/docs/appendix/glossary.rst

       Refer to :doc:`/docs/power-and-electronics/motor-guide/gearbox-anatomy` for more information.

    Robot Controller
-      The Robot Controller (RC) phone refers to the phone that is on the robot and is connected to the :term:`Expansion Hub` via the Micro USB cable.
+      The Robot Controller (RC) phone refers to the phone that is on the robot and is connected to the Expansion Hub via the Micro USB cable.
 This can now be replaced by a Control Hub.

    RS-550 Series Motor
       The RS-555 series motor is the standard motor in FTC.
 It forms the base for the :term:`Andymark NeveRest <NeveRest Motor>`, :term:`REV HD Hex <HD Hex Motor>`, and :term:`goBILDA Yellow Jacket <Yellow Jacket Motor>` motors.